- Annual high temp 82.5°F

 - Annual snowfall 0 in.

-Known as "Florida's Friendliest Retirement Hometown" to locals, people love living in The Villages for its golf cart accessible community and active lifestyle for retirees.
-If you're thinking about moving to The Villages, Florida, read on to learn more about what it's like to live in the area.
+Known as "Swan City" to locals, people love living in Lakeland for its great weather and small businesses.
+If you're thinking about moving to Lakeland, Florida, read on to learn more about what it's like to live in the area.

 Median Home Price